-It’s important to get a bike that fits you properly.
+It is vitally important to get a bike that fits you properly.
 We have an in-depth bike size guide to help make this easy.
-In addition each bike listed at Wiggle has its own size chart, so it’s simple to match your height to the correct bike.

-Wiggle's bike marketing manager Steve Kitchin answers some of the most frequently asked questions by beginners in the market for a new road bike.
+Wiggle's bike marketing manager, Steve Kitchin, answers some of the most frequently asked questions, from beginners in the market for a new road bike.

 Q: What good payment plans and schemes are available for newbie cyclists?

 Q: Realistically, how little could you spend and still get a decent new bike?